 We have in addition to 新しいです, 新しかったです.
 We also see ～ないです, ～たいです, and even だったです.
 Some think that using the past tense of adjectives with です is grammatically the same as with non-past tense.
 If the speaker likes one, the speaker likes both and vice versa.
 As is the case with ～ないです, though, using です after an auxiliary gives off the sense of a last-minute addition to make one’s phrase polite.
 Thus, it clearly marks the phrase as a polite phrase found in casual speech that should not be mimicked in more formal situations such as being a program announcer on television.

 ～たいです does not normally get pointed out as being ungrammatical, but it too disappears in formalized speech. だったです is, unlike every other example, deemed to be wrong by a majority of speakers.
 This is because でした exists.
 Yet, you would be surprised how many people still use it.
-To be completely fair, then, it is grammatically correct to upwards of 30% of speakers.
+To be fair, it is grammatically correct to upwards of 30% of speakers.

 People young and old use the pattern "adjective + です."
 In reality, register restrictions for when you use it are more important.
 In strict formal writing, it is almost non-existent.
 After all, such style of writing tends to be grammatically conservative.
 However, in the spoken language and writing styles such as those found in blogs, it is extremely common.

 The people who are more likely to think that this pattern is incorrect are those who are said to be more sensitive to proper language use, people reading and writing primarily in formal registers.
 These people are frequently eloquent in their manner of speaking.
 However, it is important to note that the dialogue sections of even early Modern-Japanese works which laid the foundation for Modern Japanese literature provide us many examples of "adjective＋です."
 Some examples even go beyond what is typically accepted to be correct today.